 Twenty Fifth Amendment: What else does one invoke when the White House is under hostile control?
 Becomes a major plot point to get Raphelson to the level of getting the launch codes Walker can use with Sawyer's nuclear football.

 Two-Keyed Lock: Averted with the nuclear football: the president's hand print and codes are all that is needed to launch America's nuclear arsenal, and no one else seems to have the authority to override.
+Especially since Skip hacked in and prevented them from being able to.

 Walker when things start falling apart around him.